networknt/light-doc/content/en/tool/light-codegen/hybrid-server.md

 #### Model

-This generator only generate the server platform that can host many other serivices.
+This generator only generates the server platform that can host many other services.
 It doesn't have any model for input.

 #### Config